$g$-vectors and $DT$-$F$-polynomials for Grassmannians: Background on Cluster Algebras and -vectors

-whose middle terms are unique up to isomorphism. \begin{example} We continue example~\ref{ex:rank one}.
+and, as shown in Lemma~6.2 of \cite{JensenKingSu16}, every rigid module in $\cm(B)$ lifts to $\cm^{gr}(B)$ and the lift is unique up to a grading shift by a multiple of the degree of $t$ if the module is indecomposable.

+A module $M\in \cm(B)$ is {\em of rank one} if each $Z$-module $M e_i$, $1\leq i \leq n$, is free of rank one.
+As shown in Prop.~5.2 of \cite{JensenKingSu16}, the isomorphism classes of rank one modules are in bijection with the $k$-element subsets $I$ of the set $\{1, \ldots, n\}$.
+The bijection sends a $k$-element subset $I$ to the isomorphism class of the $B$-module $L_I$ such that $L_I e_i=Z$ for all $1\leq i\leq n$ and the arrows act as follows: An arrow $x: i \to i+1$ acts by multiplication by $t$ if $i\in I$ and by $1$ if $i\not\in I$; an arrow $y: i+1 \to i$ acts by multiplication by $1$ if $i\in I$ and by $t$ if $i\not\in I$.
+We call $L_I$ the {\em Jensen--King--Su module} associated with $I$.
+The cluster-tilting objects we will consider are sums of certain rank one modules.
+Two $k$-element subsets $I$ and $J$ of $\{1, \ldots, n\}$ are {\em non-crossing} (Def.~3 of \cite{OhPostnikovSpeyer15}) if there are no cyclically ordered elements $a, b, c, d$ of $\{1, \ldots, n\}$ such that the elements $a$ and $c$ belong to $I\setminus J$ and the elements $b$ and $d$ belong to $J\setminus I$.
+By Prop.~5.6 of \cite{JensenKingSu16}, this happens if and only if we have

+A {\em Pl\"ucker cluster} is a maximal collection of pairwise non-crossing $k$-element subsets $I$ of $\{1, \ldots, n\}$.
+As conjectured by Scott \cite{Scott06} and proved by Oh--Postnikov--Speyer \cite{OhPostnikovSpeyer15}, the Pl\"ucker clusters are exactly the collections of $k(n-k)+1$ pairwise non-crossing $k$-element subsets of $\{1, \ldots, n\}$.
+Using this and the results of Geiss--Leclerc--Schr\"oer \cite{GeissLeclercSchroeer08}, one deduces (cf.~Remark~5.6 of \cite{JensenKingSu16}) that each Pl\"ucker cluster $\cp$ yields the cluster-tilting object

 As shown in Theorem~4.5 of \cite{JensenKingSu16}, the stable category of the Frobenius category $\cm(B)$ is triangle equivalent to the stable category of the category $\sub(Q_k)$ of \cite{GeissLeclercSchroeer08}.
 Therefore, it follows from Prop.~2.19 (v) of \cite{GeissLeclercSchroer11} that the endoquivers of its cluster-tilting objects do not have loops or $2$-cycles.
 By Theorem~I.1.6 of \cite{buan2009cluster}, we deduce that the cluster-tilting objects of $\cm(B)$ determine a cluster structure.
 Assume now that we have $n=4$ and $k=2$.
 Then, up to isomorphism, there are exactly six indecomposable rank one modules.
 Among these, only $L_{13}$ and $L_{24}$ are non projective.
 The quiver of the category of rank one modules looks as follows:

 Up to isomorphism, there are exactly two basic cluster tilting objects one having $L_{13}$ and one having $L_{24}$ as a direct factor.
 These modules are linked by the exchange conflations